-- students in special education programs, including students who are in regular classrooms - students in the Education Community Partnership Program; - students attending Provincial and Demonstration Schools; - students who require transportation in order to attend summer school programs.
+- students in special education programs, including students who are in regular classrooms - students in the Education Community Partnership Program; - students attending Provincial and Demonstration Schools;

 To arrange this transportation, a "Special Education Transportation" form is completed by the School Principal outlining the reason for the special transportation.
 The completed form and accompanying documentation is forwarded to the Superintendent of Learning/Special Education Services.
 Information is requested about the student's special needs, date and times applicable to the request, the location (from where and to where) and the duration for which the transportation is required.
 Upon approval, the form is forwarded to the Student Transportation Services of Central Ontario (STSCO) where arrangements are finalized.
 Where possible, this letter of request should be received a minimum of two weeks prior to the date when the special transportation arrangements are to begin.